droidconKE/droidconKE/FIREBASE.md

 ### Authentication Setup

 The .droidconKE uses Google sign up for users to easily sign up/in to the app.
-Firebase has a couple of authentication methods but we used only Google Sign in.
-In your Firebase Console, Go to Authentication and click on the **Sign-in method and enable Google.**
+Firebase has a couple of authentication methods but are only using Google Sign in.
+In your Firebase Console, Go to Authentication and click on the **Sign-in method tab and enable Google.**

 ### Cloud Storage Setup
-All the images for the .droidconKE app were stored in Cloud Storage.
+All the images for the .droidconKE app are stored in Cloud Storage.
 The images are grouped into folders for easier identification.
 The following are the folders in the cloud storage.

 **1. agenda_icons/** - This contains icons for the conference agenda.
 Example of the agendas include lunch, after hours, codelabs etc. You can have your own icons and place them in these folder and add their names as:
    1. codelabs.png